 Which is exactly what we've got: the X20's images are a sublime slice of imaging pie.
 The low ISO settings in both their raw and JPEG versions show off the camera's sharp lens with fantastic amounts of detail.
 We're really impressed.

 However, there is a reasonably steep curve away from the ISO 100 perfection.
-Even from ISO 250, mores at ISO 400, there are some JPEG artefacts visible, while raw shots show up the unfiltered image noise in shots more prominently.
+Even from ISO 250, more so at ISO 400, there are some JPEG artefacts visible, while raw shots show up the unfiltered image noise in shots more prominently.
 And yet, from a compact these still look excellent; there's something rather charming about unobtrusive image noise such as on this near-monotone table and cutlery shot.
 Click the shot to see the raw file at 100 per cent scale and there's still plenty of detail on offer at this ISO 250 setting.

 That wide aperture setting comes in handy to keep the ISO sensitivity down, but if conditions do demand a greater push of signal then the full ISO 100-3200 range is quite useable throughout.
 Much like any compact camera there is an increase in softness and presence of colour noise towards the top sensitivity setting, but for JPEG shots the X20's EXR Processor II engine does a decent job.
 And if you don't like it then there're in-camera adjustments for Color, Sharpness, Highlight Tone, Shadow Tone and Noise Reduction, as well as, of course, the original raw file to tinker with if that's your preference.